EliotDucky/progressive_weapons/Readme.md

 _name = MakeLocalizedString(_name);
 ```

+- The localisation function obtains the display name for the weapon depending on the player's language.
 - In case one or more of these are not defined for the weapon elsewhere in the map's setup - for example if a level is being rapidly prototyped - defaults are set before these values are read in the hintstring.

 ```c